phongnh/zero.vim/generator/README.md

 Code is copied from https://github.com/pechorin/any-jump.vim/tree/master/generator and modified for my usecase.

-All credits go to https://github.com/pechorin.
+All credits go to https://github.com/pechorin/any-jump.vim and https://github.com/jacktasia/dumb-jump.

 ## Source